Enter your UK Region in the search box to find a local pet cremation service near you.

-This page explains the different types of pet cremation available, what the process typically involves, and how to find trusted pet loss aftercare when you’re ready.
+This page brings together everything you need to understand your options - the different types of cremation available, what the process involves, and how to find a trusted local provider when you feel ready.
+There is no pressure and no rush.
+Take your time.

 Individual pet cremation means your pet is cremated on their own, and the ashes are returned to you.
 This option is often chosen by families who wish to keep their pet’s ashes or create a memorial.